bitarellolab/balselr/README.md

 ![](images/balselr.png) <!-- badges: end -->

-The goal of balselr is to perform balancing selection tests in R.
+The goal of balselr is to …
-It also provides simulation capacity with SLiM and aids in the generation of plots.

 ## Installation